cncf/cartografos/website/content/en/level-1/index.md

 Cloud Native Computing Foundation (CNCF) serves as the vendor-neutral home for many of the fastest-growing open source projects, including Kubernetes, Prometheus, and Envoy.

-In order for you to build a sustainable ecosystems for cloud native infrastructure is it important to have your team invest in the CNCF Certifications.
+In order for you to build a sustainable ecosystem for cloud native infrastructure is it important to have your team invest in the CNCF Certifications.
 It is unlikely you’ll achieve certifications in level 1.

 ## <i class="fas fa-cogs"></i> Process